-Are you protecting your valuable business assets or workforce against the rising tide of social media surfing?
-How do you know that a disgruntled employee isn't giving away your commercial ideas on LinkedIn?
-E RADAR's Will Roebuck discusses what to look out for!
+Are you protecting your valuable business assets, such as intellectual property, confidential information and workforce against the risks from social media surfing?
+How do you know that a disgruntled employee isn't giving away your commercial ideas on social media?

-Organisations just need to be smart in managing their risks associated with having a social media presence, plan a compliance strategy, and update their communications policies and procedures appropriately.
+Organisations just need to be smart in managing their risks associated with having a social media presence, plan a compliance strategy, and update their communications policies and rules appropriately.

 Social media compliance